 In the test, this prediction is used for block size with both width and height up to 32 (except for 4x32,32x4, 8x32 and 32x8).
 The template size is 2 for blocks with both width and height up to 16 and it is only used for mode 0, 1, and (2+2*k).
 For other blocks, template size is set to 1; is used for mode 0, 1, and (2+4*k); prediction is only performed for 16x16 positions, and the rest of the samples are generated by bilinear interpolation.
 For all block sizes, block shape and mode-based symmetry is used.
 Reference length is set to W and H for modes greater than 18 and less than 50 and set to 2*W and 2*H otherwise.

 The filters are trained with BVI sequences composing of 800 sequences with diverse resolutions.

+MAC for per block shapes for reference length 2*W and 2*H are provided below.
+Note, MAC numbers for reference length W and H are roughly half of it.
+Total number of coefficients are approximately 1.8M.